theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 }
 ```

-The path to the image to be used as particle.
-Default is `"modules/levels-3d-preview/assets/particles/emberssmall.png"` you can find many particles in that same folder.

 ### `.push(dx,dy,dz)`

 The pushing force affecting the particles, this is a method generally used internally for fixed emitters - it will create an effect on the particles as if a force was pushing them in a specific direction.
 Default is (0,0,0).